 I beg you to send a copy of this missive to every community in the cities and hamlets, in order to strengthen the people in their faith and to put them on their feet.
 Read it at public gatherings and in private, and you will thus become a public benefactor.
 Take adequate precautions lest its contents be divulged to the Gentiles by an evil person and mishap overtake us (God spare us therefrom).

 When I began writing this letter, I had some misgivings about it, but they were overruled by my conviction that the public welfare takes precedence over one’s personal safety.
 Moreover, I am sending it to a personage such as you, “and the secret of the Lord may be entrusted to those who fear Him.”
 Our sages, the successors of the prophets, assured us that persons engaged in a religious mission will meet with no disaster (Pesahim 8b).
 What more important religious mission is there than this.
 Peace be unto all Israel.
 Amen.
 (Halkin & Hartman 1993, p.
-131).
+131)

 Maimonides’ awareness of the crucial task of encouraging and inspiring the community of Yemen, which was in a dire religious and social situation, as shown in this letter, characterizes his ability to motivate and his sensitivity “to task-awareness and situational awareness” as described by Hurtado and Mukherji (2015, p.
 9).